 The few times I’ve been “lucky enough” to take to the court with some of the top 10 players, it has been a claustrophobic experience.
-The court felt tiny in regard to where I was able to hit to and felt massive in regard to the distances I had to cover.
+The court felt tiny in regards to where I was able to hit to and felt massive in regards to the distances I had to cover.
 Even with some good accurate hitting from myself most of my shots were pounced on and I was exposed time and time again.

 Over the course of this happening continually for 20-30 minutes it felt like I had completely exhausted all my resources both physically and mentally and I had a feeling of “this player is inside of my head” as each shot was being read earlier and earlier the longer the match went on.
-This was no surprise as each time I played a certain shot or had a certain response these high level players had the ability to log and store this data and have it there to also compare to other numerous times it had happened with previous opponents.
+This was no surprise as each time I played a certain shot or had a certain response these high-level players had the ability to log and store this data and have it there to also compare to other numerous times it had happened with previous opponents.
 Each time I played a shot it felt like I was showing my cards and this gave these players even more clues and prompts as to where each shot was going to end up.